 Since there are several areas of Nursing Specialties to choose from, it’s important to first narrow down your nursing specialty of choice.
 If you enjoy working with children, you’ll want to focus on pediatrics programs.
 If you like working with the aging population, gerontology will be of greater interest to you.
 Or if your interests are rooted in mental health, a graduate program for psychiatric nurse practitioners may work best for you.
+A hot new field would be found with forensic nursing programs including masters in forensic nursing and other forensic nursing degrees & schools.

 Once you’ve decided on your area of interest, it’s helpful to filter your search be degree level.
 Many Master’s programs can be completed in 1-2 years, while Doctoral programs tend to be more research-based and can run between 2-6 years.
 This type of search leads to a variety of options, such a Nursing Forensics Graduate Certificate, Doctor of Nursing Practice (DNP) Clinical Nurse Specialist (CNS), MSN-Nursing.